sckott/cowsay/README.md

 #> match of 'along' to 'along.with'
 #>
 #>  --------------
-#> Perhaps one is the real forge and the other is a forgery?
-Or a forge-R-y?
-I'll get my coat...
+#> Uwe Ligges: Please stop sending unsensible bug reports!
+Those have to be handled manually in the bug repository!
+#> Barry Rowlingson: Really?
+They seem to be being handled automatically and frighteningly well by the Uwe-bot at the moment.
+Congratulations, you've passed the Turing Test.
-#>  Barry Rowlingson
+#>  Uwe Ligges and Barry Rowlingson
-#>  on the question whether http://www.RForge.net/ or http://R-Forge.R-project.org/ is the official forge server
+#>  after several nonsensical mails to R-bugs
-#>  R-help
+#>  R-devel
-#>  April 2007
+#>  July 2004
 #>  --------------
 #>     \
 #>       \